holepunchto/hyperdrive/SPECIFICATION.md

 0     2   4   (6)
 ```

 We also need the content for block #2 of course.
-Given these values we can verify block by doing the following
+Given these values we can verify the block by doing the following

 ``` js
 var block4 = blockHash(block #2)